 The corner of Crown and Cleveland street used to be the place to grab a video and a late night kebab, but you would have had to be brave or desperate to spend an evening there.
 Slowly it is transforming and Mr Fox is a welcome addition that provides a place to drink which is far more intimate than the nearby pubs.
 At night, its dark interior and soft lighting are enticing.
 Music is unobtrusive, so it is possible to relax and talk normally.
 It can be little noisy as it fills up, but this is rare.
-The big chairs are comfortable but you may be the unlucky one who has to pull up a wooden crate to sit on, plus the oversized chairs packed into a small space can leave you bumping your neighbours quite frequently.
+The big chairs are comfortable but most of the seating is two or four to a table.
+Stools at the bar are the most fun and give you a chance to be closer to your drinking companion if it's just two of you.

 You are here: Mr Fox, Surry Hills review and address.
 At night, its dark interior and soft lighting are enticing.
 Music is at an unobtrusive level,